spacetelescope/mirage/docs/input_yaml_parameters.rst

 psfpath
 +++++++

 Path name to the PSF library to be used for adding point sources to the data.
 The code was developed around a PSF library constructed using WebbPSF (Perrin, 2014).
-This PSF library is included in the collection of Mirage `reference files <>`_ .
+This PSF library is included in the collection of Mirage `reference files <reference_files>`_ .
 Once that package is downloaded and the data files extracted from the tar file, set this field to point to the top-level directory of the PSF library.

 psfbasename
 +++++++++++